|Federal Information & News Dispatch, Inc.|

 (C)As appropriate and required, the subcontractor will pay Davis-Bacon and/or Service Contract prevailing wages and ensure that subcontractors follow those previsions.
 The subcontractor is liable for costs if wages are being paid below the prevailing wages.
 The Government is liable for costs if the Subcontractor is paying the prevailing rates and a protest of problem occurs with those rates.

 Payrolls and Basic Records

 (I)The Contractor or Subcontractor shall maintain payrolls and basic payroll records during the course of the contract work and shall preserve them for a period of 3 years from the completion of the contract for all laborers and mechanics, including guards, watchmen, working on the contract.
 Such records shall contain the name and address of each such employee, social security number, correct classification, hourly rates of wages paid, daily and weekly number of hours worked, deductions made, and actual wages paid.

-(II)The records to be maintained under paragraph (1) of this clause shall be made available by the contractor or subcontractor for inspection, copying, or transcription by the Contracting Officer or the Department of Labor or their authorized representatives.
-The Contractor and Subcontractors will permit such representatives to interview employees during working hours on the job.
+(II)The records to be maintained under paragraph (1) of this clause shall be made available by the contractor or subcontractor for inspection, copying, or transcription by the Contracting Officer or the

 (III)The Contractor shall insert paragraphs (1) through (3) of this clause in all subcontracts and shall require their inclusion in all subcontracts for any tier.

 The subcontractor agrees to refer to and apply the identifying number of this contract on all correspondence, communications, reports, vouchers, and all other data concerning contract, or delivered hereunder.